TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 cat ~/.ssh/id_ed25519.pub
 ```

 Highlight and copy the entire output from the command.
+If you followed the instructions above, the output will likely begin with `ssh-ed25519` and end with your `username@hostname`.

 Now, go back to GitHub in your browser window and paste the key you copied into the key field.
 Keep the key type as `Authentication Key` and then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!